 Eslinger made the trek to Cambridge after previously serving as Head Coach at Boston University Academy and as an assistant coach at his alma mater, Bethlehem Central High School in Delmar, NY.
 He stays actively involved in camps and clinics at all levels, making significant contributions to Bentley, Harvard, Boston University, Boston College, Rising Star, Crossover Sports in Shanghai, China, and the Matt Lottich Life Skills Basketball Camp in the Bay Area.

 In addition to his coaching positions, Doc has worked as a sport and performance consultant, has contributed writing to ESPN, ClipperBlog, NBA.com, Basketball Coach Weekly, and HoopSpeak, and produced his own blog, Doc's Head Games.
 He is also a member of the ESPN Forecast Panel.
 He is a founding faculty member of the Community Charter School of Cambridge (MA) where he served as Director of Athletics from 2005-08, and he serves on the advisory boards for the Youth Basketball Coaching Association (YBCA) and MOCAP Analytics.
 In 2011, Eslinger initiated Doc's Basketball Academy, a summer basketball camp for youth and elite high school players.
 In 2013, he organized the SoCal Senior Showcase, an annual all-star game for Division II and III players.

-Eslinger is a 1997 graduate of Clark University in Worcester, MA, where he was a starting guard and majored in psychology.
+Eslinger is a 1997 graduate of Clark University in Worcester, Mass., where he was a starting guard and majored in psychology.
 He earned his doctorate in counseling psychology and sport psychology from Boston University in 2002 upon completion of his dissertation entitled "Mental Imagery Ability in High and Low Performance Collegiate Basketball Players".

 Follow Eslinger on Twitter: @docsheadgames.